 Although Warikoo had given statements to news outlets for not knowing the background details of the event, organisers Luke Talwar and Arjun Chaudhary refuted all allegations and said the event was disrupted by anti-BJP protestors.

-Overall, the World Startup Convention disaster grabbed headlines and shed light on a startup scam of recent times.
+Overall, the World Startup Convention disaster grabbed headlines as one of the biggest startup frauds of the century, and shed light on a startup scam of recent times.

 Other notable startup frauds